erg55/Simon-lab-workshop/README.md

 gunzip will unzip a file.

-cat will print out the contents of an unzipped file.
+cat, short for concatenate, will print out the contents of an unzipped file.

 du, disk utility, will tell you the size of a file.